daniel-larsen/azure-functions-rust/README.md

 This repository contains an Azure Functions handler for Rust.

+## Why Azure Functions and Rust
+Reduced cold start latency
+* Zip deployed app is less than 2MB which reduces the time needed to copy the app from storage.
+* Entire app is precompiled, no waiting for interpreter or JIT compiler to make machine code.

+Rust benefits
+* Rust runs fast and is efficient with memory which reduces execution time and cost.
+* Strong type system with guaranteed memory and thread safety.

+Azure Functions benefits
+* Use Function triggers and bindings to write less boilerplate code.
+* Use App Service auth to get simple authentication and authorization.

+## Features
+* Async function execution
+* Support for common triggers
+* Log to Application Insights

 ## Installation

 1. Add azure-functions-rust to your Cargo.toml file.
 Make sure tokio and hyper are all included.